nw-rs/rustworks/README.md

 ## Setup

-First install Rust by following [these instructions](https://www.rust-lang.org/tools/install) then open a terminal and execute the following commands:
+First install Rust using rustup by following [these instructions](https://www.rust-lang.org/tools/install) then open a terminal and execute the following commands:

 ```zsh